 ** Hiraeth is a Welsh concept of longing for home, which can be loosely translated as 'nostalgia', or, more commonly, 'homesickness'.
 Many of us Welsh claim 'hiraeth' is a word which cannot be translated, meaning more than solely "missing something" or "missing home."

-Welsh tapestry blankets are a stunning addition to any home and can be used in different rooms of your home from an iconic bedspread to a 'decoration' in your living areas.
+Welsh tapestry blankets, throws and cushions are iconic Welsh products and are stunning additions to any home.
+They can be used in different rooms of your home from a bedspread to a 'decoration' in your living areas.

-These tapestry blankets are woven in Wales using the traditional Welsh double-weave patterns with the skills, processes, methods and traditions of the past 100 plus years.
-Although these blankets are universally known as Welsh tapestry blankets, they are not really tapestries at all.
+These tapestry blankets are woven in Wales and although these blankets are universally known as Welsh tapestry blankets, they are not really tapestries at all.

 Wales is famous for its Welsh wool industry and its Welsh blankets and throws including tapestry blankets from its early history to modern times and is showcased in the National Wool Museum of Wales, in Drefach Felindre, Carmarthenshire, West Wales.

 Welsh wool and its woollen manufacturing industry was historically one of the most important industries in Wales.
 Some people have said over the years that they are Wales’ equivalent of the Scottish tartan, although they don’t represent different clans.
 They are indeed completely unique to Wales and each mill, and back in the 19th and early 20th centuries there were over 200 mills in Wales, had its own designs.